Red Hat: The Open Hybrid Cloud

 ABOUT THE AUTHOR

-Christian Bryant is a Technical Project Manager with more than 15 years of experience in the security, banking, education and medical industries.
+Christian Bryant is an information technologist with more than 15 years of experience in the security, banking, education and medical industries.
 His systems experience includes Windows, AIX, HP-UX, IRIX, GNU/Linux, Mac OS X, BSD, Solaris and OpenVMS.
 He’s worked in many computing environments from traditional to cloud on both hardware and virtual systems.
-Christian is also a member of the Project Management Institute, Los Angeles Chapter.

 See here for all of Christian's Tom's IT Pro articles.